KimaniGordon/TraceGuard_CS4265/README.md

 Once you hit step 5 in main.py, it will hang until you exit (Ctrl+C).
 An error "Pipeline failed" may appear after; ignore it, it's a bug that I couldn't fix.

 ---

+## Known Issues
+Python 3.14 Bytecode: Due to bytecode changes in Python 3.14, the Spark Driver and Workers must run the same version to avoid serialization mismatches.

+Stream Shutdown: Upon exiting the Speed Layer (Ctrl+C), a Pipeline failed message may appear in the console.
+This is a known cleanup sequence limitation in the Spark-HBase connector and does not affect data integrity or previous stages.

+---

 ## Querying the Results
 * **1. Lookup a Threat (Serving Layer)**